Milk thistle for dogs is becoming a common mainstream treatment for liver problems, bowel disorders, and cancer treatments.

 Generally, milk thistle is taken in an oral form.
-It is most common in the form of capsules, but you must make sure you aren’t choosing a capsule that is too large.
+Capsules are the most common form.
+But you must make sure you are choosing the correct size.

 You won’t need a prescription for milk thistle.
-Some pharmacies and veterinarians also sell it in liquid form.
+But, some pharmacies and vets also sell it in liquid form.

 Check the Packaging

 The amount of milk thistle per capsule, or even per recommended dose on the packaging will vary from one brand to the next.
 So, it’s important to run it past your vet.